jimmc/jraceman/README-dev.md

 At the dlv prompt, you can enter `c` to start the server, or you can set breakpoints and use other dlv commands.

+If you make changes to your source code, you can use the `rebuild` command from within dlv to rebuild and reload your program without changing breakpoints.
+Use the `continue` or `c` command to restart the program after rebuilding, then use the session dropdown menu in the client (the hamburger menu in the top right corner) and select the `Refresh login` command to restore your login to the server without losing the state in the client.

 ## Adding a database table

 JRaceman provides extensive automatic support for database tables.
 With a minumum